 - You’re normal and having normal reactions – don’t label yourself "crazy".

 - Talk to people – talking is the most healing medicine.

-- Be aware of numbing the pain with overuse of drugs or alcohol, you don’t need to complicate this with a substance abuse problem.
+- Be aware of numbing the pain with overuse of drugs or alcohol; you don’t need to complicate this with substance misuse.